flux-framework/rfc/spec_1.rst

 -  Where applicable, a commit message body SHOULD reference an Issue by number (e.g. Fixes #33").

+-  A commit message body SHOULD begin with ``Problem:`` and a short paragraph describing the problem solved by the commit.
+Even commits that add features MAY include such a problem statement.

 -  A "Correct Patch" is one that satisfies the above requirements.